ssenmosip/mosip-temp-documentation/Test-Rig-Design.md

 1. Registration Processor
 1. IDA
 1. Kernel

-Additionally there will be an end to end, system level test suite that will cut across all modules covering the functioality
+Additionally there will be an end to end, system level test suite that will cut across all modules covering the functionality

+Module Level Automation Suites
+***
+The below diagram depicts the various building blocks of the module level suite.
+Salient features
-The automation framework is further categorized to selectively execute tests such as Sanity or/and Regression across the modules which comprises of many utilities.
+1. The automation suite is configurable to selectively execute tests such as Sanity or/and Regression
-There will be one Test Rig for each of the below modules that be triggered via the CI/CD pipeline for the module.
-This would cover complete API level testing for that module including API level integration.
-1. Pre-Registration
-1. Registration Client
-1. Registration Processor
-1. IDA
+2. Each module level suite covers API and inter API automation

+The individual module level test suites and the end to end suite are triggered via the CI/CD pipeline and run post application deployment

+System Level or E2E Automation Suite (Test Rig)
+End to end system level Test Rig covers the functionality across the modules starting with Pre-Reg and ending in Reg Proc or IDA.

 ![Automation Design Framework](_images/test_rig_automation/AutomationDesignFrameworks.jpg)

-There will also be an end to end system level Test Rig covering the functionality across the modules starting with Pre-Reg and ending in Reg Proc or IDA.

 ![Configure Pipelines](_images/test_rig_automation/E2ETestRigDesign.drawio.jpg)